skellis46/slipbox/somatics unlimited.md

 Language is superficial.
 We have a superficiality problem.

 >To the extent that critical thinking is about analysing and evaluating methods of inquiry and assessing the credibility of resulting claims, it is an epistemic endeavour.[@ellerton-2017-how n.pag]

+### perception of change / change of perception

+- what does it mean to be good at somatics?
+How do we recognise someone who is 'good' at somatics?
+It's a funny/silly/old question/joke about somatics, but so much of what we can't and can say about somatics rests on the capacity to understand and communicate what it is we are observing/noticing (in ourselves and in others) when doing somatics well.
+See in [[Zoran Josipovic - Influence of Meditation on Anti-Correlated Networks in the Brain#^448a09]] and also note the Varela reference in that blockquote.
+- [[measuring outcome but not process in somatic practices]] -- see note re perception of change / change of perception

+See [[somatic practices, interoception and evidence#opportunities]] for useful things to add at end of this presentation.

 ## Science and the body.
 Third person perspective.